ukoloff/win-ca/README.md

 ## Availability

-Current version uses [N-API][], so it can be used in Node.js versions with
-N-API support, i.e. v6 and all versions starting from v8.
+Current version uses [N-API][], so it can be used in [Node.js versions with N-API support][N-API-support], i.e. v6 and all versions starting from v8.

 Thanks to N-API it is possible to precompile
 Windows DLL and save it to package, so no compilation is needed at installation.

-If you still use older Node.js
+For other Node.js versions
-(v4, 5 or 7) you can use v1.x of `win-ca`
+(v4, 5 or 7)
-or try to compile it yourself.
+speciall fallback utility is called in the background to fetch the list anyway.

 ## Building